 Meal Prep and Storage Guide

-Store portions in airtight containers in the refrigerator for up to 4 days.
-Keep the sauce separate if you want the freshest texture.
+Store portions in airtight containers in the fridge for up to 4 days.
+Keep the chipotle lime sauce in a separate small container — it stays fresher that way and you can drizzle it fresh each time rather than having it soak into the rice overnight.

 Common Mistakes to Avoid